AcceleratedLinux/accelerated-linux/linux/Documentation/fault-injection/fault-injection.rst

 	default is 'N', setting it to 'Y' will disable failure injections when dealing with private (address space) futexes.

+- /sys/kernel/debug/fail_sunrpc/ignore-client-disconnect:

+	Format: { 'Y' | 'N' }

+	default is 'N', setting it to 'Y' will disable disconnect injection on the RPC client.

+- /sys/kernel/debug/fail_sunrpc/ignore-server-disconnect:

+	Format: { 'Y' | 'N' }

+	default is 'N', setting it to 'Y' will disable disconnect injection on the RPC server.

 - /sys/kernel/debug/fail_function/inject: